laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 # uBlockOrigin & uBlacklist Huge AI Blocklist
 A huge blocklist of sites (~950) that contain AI generated content, for the purposes of cleaning image search engines (Google Search, DuckDuckGo, and Bing) with uBlock Origin or uBlacklist.

+A hosts file for pihole/adguard is available as well.

 ## Installing the blocklist for uBlock Origin